ampproject/bentojs.dev/site/en/guides/getting-started-with-Eleventy-and-Bento.md

 };
 ```

 Now we can use the `head` shortcut to import the Bento component whenever we need it.
-The `key` ensures that elements with the same key are only added once to the `head` (we're using Nunjucks here, but this works for all Eleventy supported templating languages):
+The `key` ensures that elements with the same key are only added once to the `head`.

 {% raw %}
 ```html